 5) Use an investigatory tool like a relationship visualization system to “cluster” domains that have paths of relationships to look for patterns, key elements, and potential clues as to how the miscreant may create new domains in the future.

 Use this information to inform other processes like mitigation or criminal investigations.

-Users: Law enforcement personnel, security researchers, CERT teams, first responders
+Users: Authorised law enforcement personnel, accredited security researchers, CERT teams, first responders

-Data: Full available contact information for registrant and any other contacts (e-mail, phone number, and contact handle most useful), nameservers, registrar, reseller, creation date
+Data: Email address for registrant and full available contact information for other contacts, nameservers, registrar, reseller, creation date

 1C-3 Purpose Name: Find potentially compromised domains related to an existing hijacking or domain shadowing incident

-NEW VERSION: Access information provided during registration or updates to enable security professionals and law enforcement to find potentially compromised domains related to an existing hijacking or domain shadowing incident.
+NEW VERSION: Access information provided during registration or updates to enable accredited security professionals and authorised law enforcement personnel to find potentially compromised domains related to an existing hijacking or domain shadowing incident.

 Definition: When miscreants take over domain names in hijacking or domain shadowing attacks, they often will take over entire groups of domain names due to vulnerabilities in registrar systems, systemic use of weak or compromised passwords, or getting ahold of a domain portfolio.
 When one such domain is identified, understanding the scale of the compromise and potential compromise is important to determine as soon as possible to mitigate a larger issue.
 Miscreants will often change elements of domains involved in such attacks to common infrastructure such as nameservers or update admin or registrant contacts to include new information to allow the miscreant control of the affected domains.
 Understanding the new and original information for such domains allows investigators and first responders the opportunity to mitigate all domains and not just the reported one(s).
 This purpose also is greatly enhanced with the existence of “who was” type services that provide historical information on how a domain name was previously listed in an RDS.
 Such systems are currently run by third parties, and they have been proposed for a future RDS or to be allowed under the framework of a future RDS but those ideas have yet to be explored by the working group.